-- 4. Interpret the estimated effects of the covariates from step 3 in terms of odds ratios, and compare these estimates with those from step 1.
+- 4. Interpret the estimated effects of the covariates from step 3 in terms of ORs, and compare these estimates with those from step 1.
 Why are the estimates different? - 5.
 Explore the within and between variability of the response variable and covariates listed above.
 For which of the covariates is it impossible to estimate an effect using a fixed-effects approach?
 Are there any covariates whose effects you would expect to be imprecisely estimated when using a fixed-effects approach? - 6.
-Use conditional maximum likelihood to fit the fixed-intercept logistic regression model logit{Pr($y{ij} = 1 | \mathbf{x}{ij}$)} = $\beta_1 + \beta_2 x{2j} + \dots + \beta{11} x{10,ij} + \alpha_j$ where the α_i are unknown person-specific parameters.
+Use conditional ML estimation to fit the fixed-intercept logistic regression model where the α_j are unknown person-specific parameters.

+logit{

+$$Pr(y{ij} = 1 | \mathbf{x}{ij})$$

+} = $\beta_1 + \beta_2 x{2j} + \dots + \beta{11} x{10,ij} + \alpha_j$

-- 7. Interpret the estimated effects of the covariates from step 6 in terms of odds ratios, and compare these estimates with those from step 1.
+- 7. Interpret the estimated effects of the covariates from step 6 in terms of ORs, and compare these estimates with those from step 1.
 Why are the estimates different? - 8.
 Perform a Hausman test to assess the validity of the random-intercept model.
 What do you conclude? - 9.
 Fit the probit versions of the random-intercept model from step 1 using xtprobit.
 Which type of model do you find easiest to interpret?

-10.7 School retention in Thailand data
+10.7 School-retention-in-Thailand data

 A national survey of primary education was conducted in Thailand in 1988.
-The data were previously analyzed by Raudenbush and Bhumirat (1992) and are distributed with the HLM software (Raudenbush et al. 2004).
+The data were previously analyzed by Raudenbush and Bhumirat (1992) and are distributed with the HLM software (Raudenbush et al. 2019).
 Here we will model the probability that a child repeats a grade any time during primary school.